The best way to file a new claim for unemployment insurance is through our improved online filing system. This is only for new claims.

 |When should I file a claim?||

 File your claim during your first week of total or partial unemployment.
 If you wait, you may lose benefits.
-You may not file for a week when you work four or more days or earn more than $504 gross pay between Monday and Sunday.
+You may not file for a week when you work more than 30 hours or earn more than $504 gross pay between Monday and Sunday.
 You must wait until the next Monday to file, if you are still unemployed.

 To request credit for a period for which you did not file a valid claim, write to: